 Sydney, Australia is one of the most iconic Cities in the world.
-When I started photography I couldn’t help it, but compulsively shoot all I could and explore the beauty of this City through my lenses.
+When I started photography I couldn’t help it, but take photos of everything around my home and explore the beauty of this City through my lenses.
 But what are the best photography locations in Sydney?

 - Sydney Opera House

 - Harbour Bridge

 - Bronte Beach

 - Narrabeen Ocean Pool

 Sydney Opera House

 I did a quick research and most sources position the Sydney Opera House at the top ten of the most iconic buildings in the world.
 Designed by the Architect Jørn Utzon, it represents not only a symbol for the City of Sydney, but for the entire Australia.

 Reaching the Opera House is easy, it’s located in the Sydney Harbour, near the Circular Quay train station.
 There are several vantage points from where it’s possible to capture beautiful photographs of this landmark.